zotil/torbox-control/python/README.md

 ### **Overview**

 The `TorControl` class is a Python implementation for interacting with the Tor control port.
-It provides functionality to manage Tor circuits, streams, nodes, configurations, and events, allowing for complete control and monitoring of a Tor instance.
+It provides functionality to manage Tor circuits, nodes, configurations, and events, allowing for complete control and monitoring of a Tor instance.

 ---